Best Drum Machine for Live Performance: Akai XR20 Review

-The most important priority when picking drum machines is definitely the quality.
+The most important priority when picking drum machines is quality.
 A lot of machines are designed to mimic the sound of real drums, and finding something that offers a realistic sound is indeed very important.
 Additionally, the cost is also something you probably want to consider, but at the end of the day, the quality and range of the sound effects are what matter.
 The following are some of the best drum machine options for you to consider in your quest for the ultimate beats.

 Best Drum Machines on the Market

-Akai Professional XR20 Beat Production Station Drum Machine
+Akai Professional XR20 Beat Production Station Drum Machine Review

 The Akai Professional XR20 Beat Production Station Drum Machine is one of the most comprehensive drum machines you can get on the market at the moment.
-It features 700 different sounds and integrated effects offering you a wide range of options to customize your beats.
+It features 700 different sounds and integrated effects, offering you a wide range of options to customize your beats.
 The machine also features 12 backlit pads, microphone and headphone capabilities, and 99 preset patterns and offers a great option for live performance.